1005 N. Marion St.

 Hogan v.
 O’Neill, 255 U.S. 52, 56, 41 S.Ct.
 222, 223, 65 L.Ed.
 497 (1921).

-The law does not require that the accused must leave after charges have been filed in order to be considered a fugitive under the Constitution.
-In other words, it is unnecessary that the person leaves the state after indictment in order to be fugitive from justice.
+The law does not require the accused to leave after charges have been filed to be considered a fugitive under the Constitution.

-The accused’s state of mind or knowledge of guilt is not typically proper subjects of inquiry.
-Even if a person leaves the demanding State before prosecution is anticipated or without knowledge on his part that he has violated any law, he is nevertheless considered to be a “fugitive from justice.”
+Even if a person leaves the demanding State before prosecution is anticipated or without knowledge that he has violated any law, he is nevertheless considered a “fugitive from justice.”

 The purpose of the Extradition Clause is to give each state the ability to offenders to trial as swiftly as possible in the state where the alleged offense was committed.
-No matter how compelling a prisoner’s defense, it will not form the basis for a denial of extradition either by the asylum state or by a reviewing court.

-Extradition proceedings are not typically the appropriate time or place for entertaining defenses or determining the guilt or innocence of the person accused.
-Instead, those issues are left to the prosecutorial authorities and courts of the demanding State.
+Extradition proceedings are not typically the appropriate time or place for entertaining defenses or determining the guilt or innocence of the accused.

 Additional Resources